 Since the map $A_1\to A_2$ is $G$-equivariant, it induces a map of double complexes $\DD_1\to\DD_2$, which preserves filtrations.
 Hence, there are induced spectral sequence maps

-By \eqref{eq:E_1'}, the second map at the $E_1$-page is an isomorphism, using the assumption that $A_1\to A_2$ is a quasi-isomorphism.
+By \eqref{eq:E_1'}, the second map on the $E_1$-page is an isomorphism, using the assumption that $A_1\to A_2$ is a quasi-isomorphism.
 An application of the spectral sequence comparison theorem (see, for example, \cite[Theorem 5.2.12]{Wei94}) shows that $\DD_1\to\DD_2$ is a quasi-isomorphism.
-On the other hand, by \eqref{eq:E_1}, the first map at the $E_1$-page is just the DGA map $A_1^G\to A_2^G$.
+On the other hand, by \eqref{eq:E_1}, the first map on the $E_1$-page is just the DGA map $A_1^G\to A_2^G$.
 Then the proposition follows from \eqref{eq:E_2}. \end{proof}